-AVR requests that the Commission authorize the recovery of the balance recorded in the Conservation (BMP) Memorandum Account for the period of January 1, 2011 through December 31, 2011 in the amount of \$77,384.
+AVR requests that the Commission authorize the recovery of the balance recorded in the

+Conservation (BMP) Memorandum Account for the period of January 1, 2011 through December

+31, 2011 in the amount of \$77,384.

-ORA finds AVR's request for recovery of the balance recorded in the Conservation Memorandum Account to be reasonable.
+ORA finds AVR's request for recovery of the balance recorded in the Conservation recorded in the Conservation Memorandum Account in the amount of \$77,384.
+The Parties further agree that this account be closed.